RESOStandards/reso-certification-help/docs/normal-users.md

 **Seconds per 1K Records** - is an estimate of how many seconds it might take to pull 1,000 records using pages of 100 records.
 It's based on the average response time found during data sampling and validation.
 Measured in seconds (s).

-**N/A** means that the given recipient has not completed Data Dictionary Availability 1.7 testing yet.
+**N/A** means that the given recipient has not completed Data Dictionary 1.7 availability testing yet.
 Please contact RESO at certification@reso.org if you have any questions.

 # Data Dictionary Report
 The Data Dictionary Report allows you to explore the data elements of the organization being viewed.